alan-srivastava/alan-srivastava/README.md

   Implemented secure user authentication and CRUD-based APIs, integrating real-time data handling with optimized MongoDB queries.
   Delivered production-ready projects with clean code practices, component-based architecture, and cloud deployment on platforms like Vercel and Render.

--  **Walmart Global Tech India (via Forage)**
-  Built a custom heap data structure in Java to improve shipping logistics and created a modular UML class diagram for a data processor.

 ---

 ### 🛠️ Tech Stack